soplakanets/zsh-configs/README.md

 About
 =====
 My ZSHell configs.
-Feel free to use it.
+Feel free to use.

 Installation